-JUBILEE PLAQUE UNVIELEDMay 2022: To mark the Silver Jubilee of Queen Elizabeth II in 1977, a commemorative plaque was commissioned by the people of Petersham and erected opposite the Fox & Duck at the entrance to Ham Avenues.
+JUBILEE PLAQUE UNVEILEDMay 2022: To mark the Silver Jubilee of Queen Elizabeth II in 1977, a commemorative plaque was commissioned by the people of Petersham and erected opposite the Fox & Duck at the entrance to Ham Avenues.

 In 2022 Petersham Environment Trust and the Ham & Petersham Association commissioned a new plaque to commemorate the Platinum Jubilee, the 70th anniversary of the accession of Queen Elizabeth II.
 It features an historic map of the village and the royal coat of arms. |